Table of Contents

 If you want the user to enter a custom answer, you may leave the answer options empty, and then the user can freely answer it.

-What if the user does not answer 1 or 2 but answers "hi", so there is always a fallback option that you could link to the chatbot if the answer is not matched to any answer variant.
+What if the user does not answer 1 or 2 but answers "hi"?
+So there is always a fallback option that you could link to the chatbot if the answer is not matched to any answer variant.

 It looks something like this:

-Step 1: Store answer into variable
+Case 1: Store the answer in a variable

 This option can be used only when the user doesn't specify the "Add answer variant" part.
-In another word, if the user inputs options in the "Add answer variant" part, "Advanced options" is disabled and vice versa.
+In another word, if the user inputs options in the "Add answer variant" part, "Advanced options" is disabled, and vice versa.

 ***Number: